Last Updated: June 5, 2026

 These vertical start and finish datelines are formatted in Gridlines (Format tab on the ribbon / Format group / Gridlines command).

-Last, open Project Options (File / Options at the bottom of backstage.
-Project Options is used more in Microsoft Project than other Office products for a simple reason: to plan and execute a project effectively in Microsoft Project, you must use most of the features.
+Last, open Project Options (File / Options at the bottom of the backstage).
+Project Options are used more in Microsoft Project than in other Office products for a simple reason: to plan and execute a project effectively in Microsoft Project, you must use most of the features.
 Expect to learn most of the selections in Project Options.

 These three dialog boxes will be opened continuously while using Microsoft Project, memorizing the locations of their commands.